skarppi/logbook/README.md

 ---

-Web application to keep track of your RC flights flown with transmitter running [OpenTX firmware](https://www.open-tx.org) such as Taranis X9D.
+Web application to keep track of your RC flights flown with transmitter running [OpenTX](https://www.open-tx.org) or [EdgeTX firmware](https://edgetx.org) such as Radiomaster TX16S.
 Logbook entries are generated automatically from log files uploaded to the service and can be enriched with additional details manually such as batteries used or journal.

 Current functionalities include